 The Master Agreement document details the terms under which sellers are awarded a contract through the Digital Marketplace.
 A work order is used to create a contract between the government buyer and the successful seller.
-The work order contains specific details of the work to be provided, including the cost.
-More complex contracts, and 'as-a-service' contracts, may need additional terms and conditions.
-The Master Agreement allows for these additions within a work order.
+The Master Agreement includes provisions for comprehensive terms and work order templates for simple, complex and specialist procurements.

 Rights we reserve